Placeholder-Software/Crowds/docs/GettingStarted/QuickStart.md

 4. Add [steering behaviours](SteeringBehaviours/) to control the movement of the agent around the scene.
 5. Add [sensors](SteeringBehaviours#Danger%20Sensors) to make the agent avoid things in the scene.

-If you are unsure how to achieve the type of movement you want have a look at the `How To` section of this documentation to see if there is a tutorial covering what you need.
-If there isn't then come and ask for help on [Discord](https://placeholder.software/discord).

 ## Basic Concepts

 The **Getting Started** section of the docs explains the basic concepts of how Crowds works, what [Local Avoidance](../LocalAvoidance.md) is, how [Context Aware Steering Behaviours](../SteeringBehaviours.md) solve the pitfalls of traditional steering behaviours and how [Steering Sensors](../SteeringSensors.md) drive can inject gameplay into movement to create more intelligent behaviour.